Being An Empath Will Basically Kill You Unless You Use These Tips

 Mindfulness is a wonderful gift for empaths.
 With the right mindfulness techniques, we can boost the mind and we can learn to manage both positive and negative energy.

 Mindfulness makes you more aware of your thoughts and feelings.
 And once you are aware you will have control.
 So practice being mindful.
+This is one of my best tips for empaths.

 The negative energy that has built up like a well in your soul can only be emptied with the gift of forgiveness [Read: Ultimate Tutorial On Forgiving].